EnigmaCurry/dry_agent/README.md

 directory where you cloned to:
 `DRY_AGENT_GIT=~/dry_agent`.

-Restart your shell, and you can now use `dry` instead `make`, and you can you do this from any directory, and with the same Tab completion as `make`.
+Restart your shell, and you can now use `dry` instead of `make`, and you can you do this from any directory, and with the same Tab completion as `make`.

 ```
 ## E.g., with the `dry` wrapper: